andrewt3000/generalEndPoint/README.md

 # General Framework seed project
 This is a seed project for the General Framework(GF), which is designed to  quickly create crud screens and reducing boilerplate.
 GF allows you to craft simple data aware react components that require no server side programming.
+GF is a database first approach, meaning it's expecting a database schema to be defined.
 General Framework is a collection of open source libraries outlined below.

 ### Server Side
 [JQL](https://github.com/andrewt3000/jql#jql) Json Query language.
 Converts json to sql.